aioobe/dead-simple-jekyll-comments/README.md

 ===========================
 DIY comment system for Jekyll

-- Works on any repo (Github, Bitbucket, ...)
+- Works on any repo (Github, Bitbucket, ...) including private ones
 - No need to trust a third party
 - No JavaScript
+- No SQL
 - No PHP
 - No Ruby
 - Only Liquid and one shell script